mscherotter/TranscoderExtension/README.md

 Formats   | String | the source formats that the transcoder takes separated by commas (for example ".wmv,.avi,.mp4")

 ### Get Destination Formats
+Gets the destination formats that the app service supports
 #### Input
 Property | Type   | Description
 -------- | ------ | -----------